Choosing a nursery for your child.

 Each Nursery sets their own fees, so check what’s included from the outset.

 Our nursery fees are fully inclusive of everything (eg, nappies, wipes, cream, suntan lotions, meals etc) for full fee paying children.

 We are open from 7.30am-6.00pm, Monday to Friday, 51 weeks of the year.
 We close for all bank and public holidays and for one week at Christmas.
 Full fees are payable for bank and public holidays but we do not charge for Christmas week.

 If you are using a funded place, not all of these times, weeks and sessions are available to you.

 A good nursery will be happy to answer your questions or welcome you back for a further visit.
 In fact we encourage you to ask as many questions as you can and to come back more than once to see us.
 Choosing a nursery is an important decision.
 For many years we encouraged prospective parents to just ‘drop in’ without an appointment and if the manager was available, they would show you around.
-However, we have recently taken the decision to ask that you call to arrange a convenient time to visit so that we know who we are inviting into the nursery.
+However, we took the decision to ask that you call to arrange a convenient time to visit so that we know who we are inviting into the nursery.
 This has become part of our safeguarding policy and brings us in line with schools and Local Authority settings and helps us keep our children and staff safe.

 After the visit:

 When you leave the nursery it is important to think about your visit.

 Did you feel welcome and enjoy the visit?